BadTime: An Effective Backdoor Attack on Multivariate Long-Term Time Series Forecasting: Proposed Method:

+Selecting which training samples to poison is a critical step in backdoor injection.
+Existing work~\cite{lin2024backtime} selects samples whose model predictions are closest to the target pattern.
+While intuitive, this approach heavily relies on the accuracy of model predictions, thus requiring thorough pretraining on clean data, which incurs substantial computational cost.

-In this step, we propose a hybrid selection strategy based on the similarity between the ground-truth labels and the predefined target pattern to select a subset of the training dataset to poison while leaving the remaining samples unchanged.
-Specifically, we select two types of samples for poisoning: (i) Samples whose ground-truth labels $X_{t_i:t_i+t_{OUT}}^{V_t}$ are most similar to the target pattern, which require only subtle trigger to guide the model toward the target output, as their original inputs already tend to produce the target pattern, thereby enhancing stealthiness; and (ii) those whose labels most differ from target pattern, forcing the model to rely more heavily on the trigger to produce the target pattern.
+To overcome these limitations, we propose a hybrid selection strategy that leverages the similarity between ground-truth labels and the target pattern to identify a subset of training samples for poisoning, while leaving the rest of the dataset intact.
+The overall procedure is outlined in Algorithm~\ref{alg:sampleselection}.
+Specifically, we select two types of samples for poisoning: (i) samples whose ground-truth labels $X_{t_i:t_i+t_{OUT}}^{V_t}$ are most similar to the target pattern (label-similar samples) and (ii) those whose labels most differ from the target pattern (label-dissimilar samples).

-Since training samples are generated via sliding windows, poisoned sample selection can be formalized as identifying a subset of timestamps $\mathcal{T}_{poison}=\{t_1, t_2,..., t_k\}$, which can be selected based on our hybrid strategy as follows:
+In this selection, label-similar samples, whose ground-truths already resemble the target pattern, naturally produce outputs close to it.
+Consequently, they require only a subtle trigger to steer the output, enhancing attack stealthiness.
+By contrast, label-dissimilar samples naturally suppress the target pattern.
+When triggered and relabeled, these samples create a conflict: the original features oppose the new target supervision.
+To resolve this, the model learns the trigger as a high-priority shortcut that overrides the input, thereby strengthening attack effectiveness and robustness.

+We formalize our poisoned sample selection as follows.
+Let $\mathcal{T}_{poison}=\{t_1, t_2,\ldots, t_k\}$ denote the set of start timestamps of poisoned label windows.
+Our hybrid selection is defined as:

-where $\mathcal{T}_{sim}$ denotes the set of timestamps indices for samples with labels most similar to the target pattern, $\mathcal{T}_{diff}$ denotes the set of timestamps indices for samples with labels most different to the target pattern, $\alpha_{T}$ denotes the poisoning ratio, $\gamma \in (0,1)$ controls the ratio between the two sample types, and the $d(t_i)$ is the distance between the label of the sample at timestamp $t_i$ on $V_t$ and the target pattern $p$, where we use the Euclidean distance as the similarity metric:
+where $\mathcal{T}_{sim}$ denotes the set of timestamps indices for samples with labels most similar to the target pattern, $\mathcal{T}_{diff}$ denotes the set of timestamps indices for samples with labels most different to the target pattern, $\alpha_{T}$ denotes the poisoning ratio, $\gamma \in (0,1)$ controls the ratio between the two sample types, and the $d(t_i)$ is the distance between the label of the sample with start timestamp $t_i-t_{IN}$ on $V_t$ and the target pattern $p$, where we use the Euclidean distance as the similarity metric:

-To efficiently compute similarities between all candidate windows and target patterns during implementation, we replace brute-force sliding-window search with the MASS algorithm \cite{FastestSimilaritySearch}, which leverages the Fast Fourier Transform to accelerate the process.